mickfuzz/makecode-platformer-101/codingConcepts.md

 ## Design Practices

 These concepts are based on the computational thinking concepts of Brennan and Resnick.
-They also link to the adapted version of Resnick's design cycle in Gaming the System.
+They also link to the adapted version of Resnick's creative design spiral.

 ### Goal Setting (decision to add a new mechanic, or change space in a fundamental way)
 The process of remxing a game Example activities which demonstrate this incude: